 “Our jobs are changing, and fast.
 Many roles are disappearing altogether, while new ones are springing up.
 The discrepancy between the skills people have and those needed for jobs in the digital world is one of the most critical problems of our time.”
 PWC, New World, New Skills

 Establishing new methods of training like this serve to address the changes employees are experiencing remotely and in the workplace.
 The training can be partially completed away from the office and introduces new ideas about work and how to approach one’s position.
 It also provides an opportunity to easily upskill within a job.
 This ability to leverage digital connection and personal betterment with the stability of employment empowers workers to advance within their existing career.
 It’s an important aspect of the digital economy that addresses traditional employment and societal shifts we’re experiencing.

 In 2018 “employers ... recognized the fact that the lack of meaningful learning and progression opportunities leads to high attrition rates.
 In 2019, this line of thinking also extend[ed] towards remote teams.
 Micro-learning and self-paced learning programs are bound to get more traction as more employers realize the incremental benefits of nurturing and re-engaging existing teams.”
-Abdullahi Muhammed, CEO of Oxygenmat and former Forbes contributor, 10 Remote Work Trends That Will Dominate 2019
+Abdullahi Muhammed, CEO of Oxygenmat and former Forbes contributor, 15 Latest Remote Work Trends to Think About in 2019

 To make the introduction of eLearning smooth, Chart Learning uses the best practice learning methodology available for blended learning, called the Performance Assurance System.
 This is particularly helpful to workplace trainers because it means the role of trainer is adapting and growing.
 Within the Performance Assurance System, trainers can become Certified Coaches to elevate their role and responsibilities.